mtdvio/going-to-production/spa-checklist.md

   - [ ] My app is accessible

-    - [ ] Colors and contrast are color-blind friendly OR there is a possiblity to switch to high-contrast mode
+    - [ ] Colors and contrast are color-blind friendly OR there is a possiblity to switch to high-contrast modeg
     - [ ] My app is screenreader-friendly
     - [ ] My app has keyboard navigation